Search Contact information

 Any additional toolboxes (priced at US$59) can be purchased directly from the American web site using a credit card.
 These are only for bona fide students.

 octave is free and may be useful to you.
-It's used in CUED undergraduate courses and is on the MDP Resource disc.
+It's used in CUED undergraduate courses.